 In the past year, hate crimes against Muslims have spiked to their highest level since the events of 9/11.
 In the aftermath of an election infused with hateful rhetoric against immigrants, Muslims, LGBT people, women, and other minority communities, we have begun to see reports on social media of hate directed towards all different minority communities, including Asian Americans and Pacific Islanders.

-In order to better understand the climate our communities are living in, we launched a hate-tracker along with the other Advancing Justice affiliates.
-Stories submitted through the site help us monitor incidents around the country and inform our policy and program work.
+In order to better understand the climate our communities are living in, we launched the Stand Against Hatred site along with the other Advancing Justice affiliates.
+Stories submitted through the site help us monitor incidents around the country and inform our policy and program work, and allow individuals to submit their experiences in English, Chinese, Korean, and Vietnamese.
+We are also a proud partner of Communities Against Hate, a diverse coalition coming together for the first time across communities to document hate and demand action.